ehtishamalik/travel-app/README.md

 4. Initialize the database by running `yarn db:init`.
 5. Then migrate the initial database schema with `yarn db:migrate`.
 6. Finally apply the migrations using `yarn db:upgrade`.
-7. Start the web app by running `yarn dev` to run in debug mode.
+7. Start the web app by running `yarn dev` to run in debug mode for development.
+8. Serve the web app by running `yarn serve` using gunicorn for production.
-8. Access the app through your web browser at the specified local address `(localhost:5000)`.
+9. Access the app through your web browser at the specified local address `(localhost:5000)`.

 After upgrading the database schema, you can add a default admin user by running `yarn db:add`.